MayaPosch/NymphCast/README.md

 # What is NymphCast? #

 NymphCast is a software solution which turns your choice of Linux-capable hardware into an audio and video source for a television or powered speakers.
-It enables the streaming of audio and video over the network from a wide range of client devices, as well as the streaming of internet media to a NymphCast server, controlled by a client device.
+It enables the streaming of audio and video over the network from a wide range of client devices, as well as the streaming of internet media to a NymphCast server, controlled by a client device, or directly on the receiver.

 In addition, the server supports powerful NymphCast apps written in AngelScript to extend the overall NymphCast functionality with e.g. 3rd party audio / video streaming protocol support on the server side, and cross-platform control panels served to the client application that integrate with the overall client experience.

-NymphCast requires at least the server application to run on a target device, while the full functionality is provided in conjunction with a  remote control device:
+NymphCast requires in all but the GUI mode that at least the server application runs on a target device, while the full functionality is provided in conjunction with a  remote control device:
 ![NymphCast diagram](doc/nymphcast.png)

 Client-side core functionality is provided through the NymphCast library.